 The Mutual Delight of the Bride and Bridegroom

-6 1 Whither is thy beloved gone, O thou fairest among women? whither is thy beloved turned aside? that we may seek him with thee.
-2 My beloved is gone down into his garden, to the beds of spices, to feed in the gardens, and to gather lilies.
-3 I am my beloved's, and my beloved is mine: he feedeth among the lilies.
+6 1 Whither is thy beloved gone, O thou fairest among women?
+Whither hath thy beloved turned him, That we may seek him with thee?
+2 My beloved is gone down to his garden, To the beds of spices, To feed in the gardens, and to gather lilies.
+3 I am my beloved's, and my beloved is mine; He feedeth [his flock] among the lilies,

-4 Thou art beautiful, O my love, as Tirzah, comely as Jerusalem, terrible as an army with banners.
-5 Turn away thine eyes from me, for they have overcome me: thy hair is as a flock of goats that appear from Gilead.
-6 Thy teeth are as a flock of sheep which go up from the washing, whereof every one beareth twins, and there is not one barren among them.
-7 As a piece of a pomegranate are thy temples within thy locks.
-8 There are threescore queens, and fourscore concubines, and virgins without number.
-9 My dove, my undefiled is but one; she is the only one of her mother, she is the choice one of her that bare her.
-The daughters saw her, and blessed her; yea, the queens and the concubines, and they praised her.
-10 Who is she that looketh forth as the morning, fair as the moon, clear as the sun, and terrible as an army with banners?
+4 Thou art fair, O my love, as Tirzah, Comely as Jerusalem, Terrible as an army with banners.
+5 Turn away thine eyes from me, For they have overcome me.
+Thy hair is as a flock of goats, That lie along the side of Gilead.
+6 Thy teeth are like a flock of ewes, Which are come up from the washing; Whereof every one hath twins, And none is bereaved among them.
+7 Thy temples are like a piece of a pomegranate Behind thy veil.
+8 There are threescore queens, and fourscore concubines, And virgins without number.
+9 My dove, my undefiled, is [but] one; She is the only one of her mother; She is the choice one of her that bare her.
+The daughters saw her, and called her blessed; [Yea], the queens and the concubines, and they praised her.
+10 Who is she that looketh forth as the morning, Fair as the moon, Clear as the sun, Terrible as an army with banners?

-11 I went down into the garden of nuts to see the fruits of the valley, and to see whether the vine flourished, and the pomegranates budded.
-12 Or ever I was aware, my soul made me like the chariots of Amminadib.
-13 Return, return, O Shulamite; return, return, that we may look upon thee.
-What will ye see in the Shulamite?
-As it were the company of two armies.
+11 I went down into the garden of nuts, To see the green plants of the valley, To see whether the vine budded, [And] the pomegranates were in flower.
+12 Before I was aware, my soul set me [Among] the chariots of my princely people.
+13 Return, return, O Shulammite; Return, return, that we may look upon thee.
+Why will ye look upon the Shulammite, As upon the dance of Mahanaim?

-7 1 How beautiful are thy feet with shoes, O prince's daughter! the joints of thy thighs are like jewels, the work of the hands of a cunning workman.
-2 Thy navel is like a round goblet, which wanteth not liquor: thy belly is like an heap of wheat set about with lilies.
-3 Thy two breasts are like two young roes that are twins.
-4 Thy neck is as a tower of ivory; thine eyes like the fishpools in Heshbon, by the gate of Bathrabbim: thy nose is as the tower of Lebanon which looketh toward Damascus.
-5 Thine head upon thee is like Carmel, and the hair of thine head like purple; the king is held in the galleries.
+7 1 How beautiful are thy feet in sandals, O prince's daughter!
+Thy rounded thighs are like jewels, The work of the hands of a skilful workman.
+2 Thy body is [like] a round goblet, [Wherein] no mingled wine is wanting: Thy waist is [like] a heap of wheat Set about with lilies.
+3 Thy two breasts are like two fawns That are twins of a roe.
+4 Thy neck is like the tower of ivory; Thine eyes [as] the pools in Heshbon, By the gate of Bath-rabbim; Thy nose is like the tower of Lebanon Which looketh toward Damascus.
+5 Thy head upon thee is like Carmel, And the hair of thy head like purple; The king is held captive in the tresses [thereof].
 6 How fair and how pleasant art thou, O love, for delights!
-7 This thy stature is like to a palm tree, and thy breasts to clusters of grapes.
-8 I said, I will go up to the palm tree, I will take hold of the boughs thereof: now also thy breasts shall be as clusters of the vine, and the smell of thy nose like apples; 9 And the roof of thy mouth like the best wine for my beloved, that goeth down sweetly, causing the lips of those that are asleep to speak.
+7 This thy stature is like to a palm-tree, And thy breasts to its clusters.
+8 I said, I will climb up into the palm-tree, I will take hold of the branches thereof: Let thy breasts be as clusters of the vine, And the smell of thy breath like apples, 9 And thy mouth like the best wine, That goeth down smoothly for my beloved, Gliding through the lips of those that are asleep.

-10 I am my beloved's, and his desire is toward me.
-11 Come, my beloved, let us go forth into the field; let us lodge in the villages.
-12 Let us get up early to the vineyards; let us see if the vine flourish, whether the tender grape appear, and the pomegranates bud forth: there will I give thee my loves.
-13 The mandrakes give a smell, and at our gates are all manner of pleasant fruits, new and old, which I have laid up for thee, O my beloved.
+10 I am my beloved's; And his desire is toward me.
+11 Come, my beloved, let us go forth into the field; Let us lodge in the villages.
+12 Let us get up early to the vineyards; Let us see whether the vine hath budded, [And] its blossom is open, [And] the pomegranates are in flower: There will I give thee my love.
+13 The mandrakes give forth fragrance; And at our doors are all manner of precious fruits, new and old, Which I have laid up for thee, O my beloved.

-8 1 O that thou wert as my brother, that sucked the breasts of my mother! when I should find thee without, I would kiss thee; yea, I should not be despised.
-2 I would lead thee, and bring thee into my mother's house, who would instruct me: I would cause thee to drink of spiced wine of the juice of my pomegranate.
-3 His left hand should be under my head, and his right hand should embrace me.
-4 I charge you, O daughters of Jerusalem, that ye stir not up, nor awake my love, until he please.
+8 1 Oh that thou wert as my brother, That sucked the breasts of my mother!
+[When] I should find thee without, I would kiss thee; Yea, and none would despise me.
+2 I would lead thee, [and] bring thee into my mother's house, Who would instruct me; I would cause thee to drink of spiced wine, Of the juice of my pomegranate.
+3 His left hand [should be] under my head, And his right hand should embrace me.
+4 I adjure you, O daughters of Jerusalem, That ye stir not up, nor awake [my] love, Until he please.

 Love Is Strong as Death

-5 Who is this that cometh up from the wilderness, leaning upon her beloved?
-I raised thee up under the apple tree: there thy mother brought thee forth: there she brought thee forth that bare thee.
-6 Set me as a seal upon thine heart, as a seal upon thine arm: for love is strong as death; jealousy is cruel as the grave: the coals thereof are coals of fire, which hath a most vehement flame.
-7 Many waters cannot quench love, neither can the floods drown it: if a man would give all the substance of his house for love, it would utterly be contemned.
+5 Who is this that cometh up from the wilderness, Leaning upon her beloved?
+Under the apple-tree I awakened thee: There thy mother was in travail with thee, There was she in travail that brought thee forth.
+6 Set me as a seal upon thy heart, As a seal upon thine arm: For love is strong as death; Jealousy is cruel as Sheol; The flashes thereof are flashes of fire, A very flame of Jehovah.
+7 Many waters cannot quench love, Neither can floods drown it: If a man would give all the substance of his house for love, He would utterly be contemned.

-8 We have a little sister, and she hath no breasts: what shall we do for our sister in the day when she shall be spoken for?
-9 If she be a wall, we will build upon her a palace of silver: and if she be a door, we will inclose her with boards of cedar.
-10 I am a wall, and my breasts like towers: then was I in his eyes as one that found favour.
-11 Solomon had a vineyard at Baalhamon; he let out the vineyard unto keepers; every one for the fruit thereof was to bring a thousand pieces of silver.
-12 My vineyard, which is mine, is before me: thou, O Solomon, must have a thousand, and those that keep the fruit thereof two hundred.
+8 We have a little sister, And she hath no breasts: What shall we do for our sister In the day when she shall be spoken for?
+9 If she be a wall, We will build upon her a turret of silver: And if she be a door, We will inclose her with boards of cedar.
+10 I am a wall, and my breasts like the towers [thereof] Then was I in his eyes as one that found peace.
+11 Solomon had a vineyard at Baal-hamon; He let out the vineyard unto keepers; Every one for the fruit thereof was to bring a thousand [pieces] of silver.
+12 My vineyard, which is mine, is before me: Thou, O Solomon, shalt have the thousand, And those that keep the fruit thereof two hundred.

-4 1 Now I say, That the heir, as long as he is a child, differeth nothing from a servant, though he be lord of all; 2 But is under tutors and governors until the time appointed of the father.
-3 Even so we, when we were children, were in bondage under the elements of the world: 4 But when the fulness of the time was come, God sent forth his Son, made of a woman, made under the law, 5 To redeem them that were under the law, that we might receive the adoption of sons.
-6 And because ye are sons, God hath sent forth the Spirit of his Son into your hearts, crying, Abba, Father.
-7 Wherefore thou art no more a servant, but a son; and if a son, then an heir of God through Christ.
+4 1 But I say that so long as the heir is a child, he differeth nothing from a bondservant though he is lord of all; 2 but is under guardians and stewards until the day appointed of the father.
+3 So we also, when we were children, were held in bondage under the rudiments of the world: 4 but when the fulness of the time came, God sent forth his Son, born of a woman, born under the law, 5 that he might redeem them that were under the law, that we might receive the adoption of sons.
+6 And because ye are sons, God sent forth the Spirit of his Son into our hearts, crying, Abba, Father.
+7 So that thou art no longer a bondservant, but a son; and if a son, then an heir through God.

 Warning against Returning to Bondage

-8 Howbeit then, when ye knew not God, ye did service unto them which by nature are no gods.
-9 But now, after that ye have known God, or rather are known of God, how turn ye again to the weak and beggarly elements, whereunto ye desire again to be in bondage?
-10 Ye observe days, and months, and times, and years.
-11 I am afraid of you, lest I have bestowed upon you labour in vain.
+8 Howbeit at that time, not knowing God, ye were in bondage to them that by nature are no gods: 9 but now that ye have come to know God, or rather to be known by God, how turn ye back again to the weak and beggarly rudiments, whereunto ye desire to be in bondage over again?
+10 Ye observe days, and months, and seasons, and years.
+11 I am afraid of you, lest by any means I have bestowed labor upon you in vain.

-12 Brethren, I beseech you, be as I am; for I am as ye are: ye have not injured me at all.
-13 Ye know how through infirmity of the flesh I preached the gospel unto you at the first.
-14 And my temptation which was in my flesh ye despised not, nor rejected; but received me as an angel of God, even as Christ Jesus.
-15 Where is then the blessedness ye spake of? for I bear you record, that, if it had been possible, ye would have plucked out your own eyes, and have given them to me.
-16 Am I therefore become your enemy, because I tell you the truth?
+12 I beseech you, brethren, become as I [am], for I also [am become] as ye [are].
+Ye did me no wrong: 13 but ye know that because of an infirmity of the flesh I preached the gospel unto you the first time: 14 and that which was a temptation to you in my flesh ye despised not, nor rejected; but ye received me as an angel of God, [even] as Christ Jesus.
+15 Where then is that gratulation of yourselves? for I bear you witness, that, if possible, ye would have plucked out your eyes and given them to me.
+16 So then am I become your enemy, by telling you the truth?

-17 They zealously affect you, but not well; yea, they would exclude you, that ye might affect them.
-18 But it is good to be zealously affected always in a good thing, and not only when I am present with you.
+17 They zealously seek you in no good way; nay, they desire to shut you out, that ye may seek them.
+18 But it is good to be zealously sought in a good matter at all times, and not only when I am present with you.

 The Allegory of Hagar and Sarah

 21 Tell me, ye that desire to be under the law, do ye not hear the law?
-22 For it is written, that Abraham had two sons, the one by a bondmaid, the other by a freewoman.
-23 But he who was of the bondwoman was born after the flesh; but he of the freewoman was by promise.
-24 Which things are an allegory: for these are the two covenants; the one from the mount Sinai, which gendereth to bondage, which is Agar.
-25 For this Agar is mount Sinai in Arabia, and answereth to Jerusalem which now is, and is in bondage with her children.
-26 But Jerusalem which is above is free, which is the mother of us all.
-27 For it is written, Rejoice, thou barren that bearest not; break forth and cry, thou that travailest not: for the desolate hath many more children than she which hath an husband.
-28 Now we, brethren, as Isaac was, are the children of promise.
-29 But as then he that was born after the flesh persecuted him that was born after the Spirit, even so it is now.
-30 Nevertheless what saith the scripture?
-Cast out the bondwoman and her son: for the son of the bondwoman shall not be heir with the son of the freewoman.
-31 So then, brethren, we are not children of the bondwoman, but of the free.
+22 For it is written, that Abraham had two sons, one by the handmaid, and one by the freewoman.
+23 Howbeit the [son] by the handmaid is born after the flesh; but the [son] by the freewoman [is born] through promise.
+24 Which things contain an allegory: for these [women] are two covenants; one from mount Sinai, bearing children unto bondage, which is Hagar.
+25 Now this Hagar is mount Sinai in Arabia and answereth to the Jerusalem that now is: for she is in bondage with her children.
+26 But the Jerusalem that is above is free, which is our mother.
+27 For it is written, Rejoice, thou barren that bearest not; Break forth and cry, thou that travailest not: For more are the children of the desolate than of her that hath the husband.
+28 Now we, brethren, as Isaac was, are children of promise.
+29 But as then he that was born after the flesh persecuted him [that was born] after the Spirit, so also it is now.
+30 Howbeit what saith the scripture?
+Cast out the handmaid and her son: for the son of the handmaid shall not inherit with the son of the freewoman.
+31 Wherefore, brethren, we are not children of a handmaid, but of the freewoman.